salesforce/apollo/README.md

 ## WIP

-Note that Apollo Delphinius is very much a  _work_   _in_   _progress_ .
+Note that Apollo Delphinius is still a  _work_   _in_   _progress_ .
 There is not yet an official release.
 Thus, it is by no means a full-featured, hardened distributed systems platform.

 ## Requirements

-Apollo is a pure Java application The build system uses Maven, and requires Maven 3.8.1+.
-The Maven enforcer plugin enforces dependency convergence, and Apollo is built using Java 17.
+Apollo is a pure Java application The build system is Maven, and requires Maven 3.9.3+.
+The Maven enforcer plugin enforces dependency convergence, and Apollo is built using Java 22.

 Apollo is a [multimodule Maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
 This means that the various modules of Apollo are built and versioned as a whole, rather than being separated out into individual